-Year 9 Progress Evenings Wednesday 19th January 2022 / Thursday 27th January 2022
+Year 9 Progress Evenings Thursday 12th January 2023 / Wednesday 18th January 2023

-Pathway Forms Distributed week commencing 31st January 2022
+Pathway Forms Distributed week commencing 6th February 2023

-Pathway Forms Returned Monday 28th February 2022
+Pathway Forms Returned 27th February 2023

-We aim to confirm your provisional Key Stage 4 study programme as soon as we have processed all the pathway forms.
+We aim to confirm your provisional Key Stage 4 study programme as soon as we have processed all the options forms.
 Whilst we try to ensure that every student gets their first choice, this will always depend on levels of demand as well as the availability of staffing and facilities.
 Some courses may not run, due to lack of demand; therefore, some students may have to study their reserve subject choices.
 For this reason, it is important that you make your reserve choices carefully.